10 Types of Siamese Cats (With Pictures)

 6. Chocolate Point

-They are as warm and as sweet as chocolate.
-You would think that chocolate points should belong to the other list of dark-colored cats, but they do not.
+As warm and as sweet as chocolate, you would think that chocolate points should belong to the other list of dark-colored cats, but they do not.
 They have a light brown shade.

 7. Cream Point